helenalabs/appility/README.md

 TOOL by APPility
 Your brain already knows how to learn.
-TOOL lets it.
+TOOL gets it.
 Flash-based word training using the tachistoscope method — words appear for fractions of a second, bypassing conscious processing and building direct recognition.
 🔗 appility.netlify.app